Growth tightness and genericity for word metrics from injective spaces: Many injective metrics on mapping class groups

-The following lemma will show that balls with respect to the metric $\rho_n$ are $A$-coarsely median-convex for a constant $A$ depending only on the underlying HHS constant $E$ (and not on $n$).
-The proof of the following lemma is essentially the same as the proof of Lemma 4.2 in \cite{PetytZalloum24}, but we provide it for completeness.
+The following lemma establishes that balls with respect to the metric $\rho_n$ are $A$-convex for a uniform constant $A$ depending only on $G$ (and not on $n$).
+The proof follows the same argument as Lemma 4.2 in \cite{PetytZalloum24}, but we provide it here for completeness.